mantra-gor/my-portfolio-vscode-ui/public/pages/overview.md

 ## Summary

-Meet a final year CSE student, blending passion and expertise as a code enthusiast, software engineering and MERN Stack developer, crafting digital experiences that captivate and innovate.
+Meet a Computer Science Engineering graduate, combining a passion for coding with expertise in software engineering and MERN Stack development, crafting innovative digital experiences that inspire and engage.

 ## Experience